zmess24/SHADOW/README.md

 This file holds the credentials for accessing your individual instance of Google Calendar.
 To download the contents for this file, head to the [link](https://developers.google.com/calendar/quickstart/nodejs), click on the `ENABLE THE GOOGLE CALENDAR API` button, and then click the `DOWNLOAD CLIENT CONFIGURATION` button.
 This will download a `credentials.json` file that you can simply copy and paste into the existing one within SHADOW's root directory.

+**MAKE SURE YOU ARE LOGGED INTO YOUR QUANTUM METRIC CHROME ACCOUNT WHEN PERFORMING THIS STEP**

 #### `token.json`

 A `token.json` file will automatically be added to the root of the SHADOW directory upon completion of the autorization flow for the first time. **You do not need to do anything for this step**.